Contact Us

 What to do

-Running gaming influencer campaigns starts with choosing the right channels for your title and audience.
-Evidence from the market shows that midcore and hardcore games are a strong match for Twitch and long-form streams, while other apps, such as lifestyle or fitness products, may be better suited to Instagram Reels, TikTok, or YouTube.
-Aligning game genre, player behavior, and platform culture is a critical early decision.
+Running gaming influencer campaigns starts with choosing platforms that match your title and audience behavior.
+Experience from the field shows that midcore and hardcore games are a natural fit for Twitch and long-form streams, while other products, such as lifestyle or fitness apps, can benefit more from Instagram, TikTok, or similar social channels where short-form content dominates.

 What to keep in mind

-Directors running large-scale creator programs face additional constraints: coordinating many creators and timelines, managing localization and adaptation for multiple regions and languages, and standardizing briefs, contracts, and feedback while still keeping messaging consistent with UA and brand goals.
+Leaders who oversee large-scale creator programs face additional challenges: coordinating many creators and content pieces, managing localization and adaptation for multiple regions and languages, and keeping messaging consistent across teams that handle brand, UA, and performance.

-Both managers and directors are under pressure to show clear KPI contribution from influencer spend and to connect creator activity with performance and user acquisition teams.
-This means campaigns must be planned with tracking, reporting, and post-campaign analysis in mind, not just one-off visibility or short-term hype.
+Both managers and directors are under pressure to show clear KPI contribution from influencer spend.
+This makes it important to plan campaigns with tracking, reporting, and post-campaign analysis in mind, so that creator activity can be connected to growth metrics rather than treated as one-off visibility efforts.